-Medway will set the gold standard for serviced business accommodation, by achieving maximum occupancy of ICM and ISM, and ensuring all tenants positively contribute to Medway's innovation agenda.
+Medway Council will continue to set the gold standard for serviced business accommodation, by achieving optimum occupancy of ICM and ISM, and ensuring all tenants positively contribute to Medway's innovation agenda.

 INNOVATION CENTRE MEDWAY IS THE ONLY CENTRE IN THE SOUTH EAST TO HOLD A BUSINESS AND INNOVATION CENTRE (BIC) QUALITY MARK.